Semei Kakungulu

-Semei Kakungulu (1869 – 24 November 1928) was a Mukooki General and a Ugandan statesman who founded the Abayudaya (Luganda: Jews) community in Uganda in 1917.
+Semei Kakungulu (1869 – 24 November 1928) was a Mukooki General and Ugandan statesman who founded the Abayudaya community in Uganda in 1917. ("Abayudaya" is a Luganda term meaning "Jews".)
 He studied and meditated on the Tanakh, adopted the observance of all Moses' commandments, including circumcision, and suggested this observance for all his followers.
 The Abayudaya have converted to Judaism, mostly through the Reform and Conservative movements, while some have undergone Orthodox conversion.
 The Abayudaya do not claim ancient Israelite ancestry.

-He was also chosen to be the president of the Lukiiko of Busoga by the British colonists, and in effect, he became Busoga’s first 'King', although the British refused to give him that title.
-However, conflicts amongst the different chiefs and clans continued, and most Basoga still retained affiliation to their chief, clan or dialect.
+He was also chosen to be the president of the Lukiiko of Busoga by the British colonists and, in effect, he became Busoga’s first 'King', although the British refused to give him that title.
+Although, conflicts amongst the different chiefs and clans continued, most Basoga retained loyal affiliation to their chief, clan or dialect.
 The Lukiiko structure collapsed, and Kakungulu was dismissed by the British.

 Early life

-Kakungulu was a warrior and statesman of the powerful Baganda Kingdom.
+Kakungulu was a warrior and statesman of the powerful Buganda Kingdom.
 During the 1880s he was converted to Christianity by a Protestant missionary who taught him how to read the Bible in Swahili.
-Because he commanded many warriors, because of his connections to the Bugandan court and because he was a Protestant, the British sought Kakungulu's support in imposing their imperial rule in eastern Uganda.
-He responded by conquering and bringing under the British sphere of influence two areas outside of the Bugandan Empire, Bukedi and Busoga.
-These areas were between the Nile River's source in Lake Victoria and Mt.
+His command of many warriors, his connections to the Bugandan court, and his Protestant faith made him a valuable ally, and the British sought his support in imposing their imperial rule in eastern Uganda.
+He responded by conquering and bringing under the British sphere of influence two areas outside of the Bugandan Empire, Bukedi and Busoga—situated between the Nile River's source in Lake Victoria and Mt.
 Elgon on the Kenyan border.

 Kakungulu believed that the British would allow him to become the king of Bukedi and Busoga, but the British preferred to rule these areas through civil servants in their pay and under their control.
 The British limited Kakungulu to a 20 sqmi area in and around what has now become Mbale, Uganda.
-The people who inhabited this area were of the Bagisu tribe rivals to Baganda.
-Nevertheless, Kakungulu, with the help of his Baganda followers, although much reduced in numbers, was able to maintain control so long as he received British support.
+The people who inhabited this area were of the Bagisu tribe, rivals to Baganda.
+Nevertheless, Kakungulu was able to maintain control with the help of his Baganda followers, now much reduced in numbers, so long as he received British support.

 Beginning in about 1900, a slow but continuous mutual disenchantment arose between Kakungulu and the British.
-In 1913, Kakungulu became a Malakite Christian.
-This was a movement described by the British as a "cult" which was "a mixture of Judaism, Christianity and Christian Science."
-Many who joined the religion of Malaki where Kakungulu was in control were Baganda.
+In 1913, Kakungulu became a Malakite Christian — a movement described by the British as a "cult" combining elements of Judaism, Christianity, and Christian Science.
+Many who joined Malaki, the movement under Kakungulu's influence, were Baganda.

 While still a Malakite, Kakungulu came to the conclusion that the Christian missionaries were not reading the Bible correctly.
 He pointed out that the Europeans disregarded the real Sabbath, which was Saturday, not Sunday.
-As proof, he cited the fact that Jesus was buried on Friday before the Sabbath, and that his mother and his disciples did not visit the tomb on the following day because it was the Sabbath, but waited until Sunday.
+As proof, he cited the fact that Jesus was buried on Friday before the Sabbath and that his mother and his disciples did not visit the tomb on the following day because it was the Sabbath, but waited until Sunday.